tiagolp22/EDUNOVA/README.md

-# Visible Mending Course Platform
+# EduNova

+An innovative platform for hosting and managing online courses, with a focus on seamless user experience and robust functionality.

+## Project Overview

+EduNova aims to revolutionize online learning by providing a robust and user-friendly platform.
+It empowers educators to create and manage courses, while offering students an immersive environment to enroll, access course materials, and track their progress.

-## Description
+## Team

-This project is an online platform for the **Visible Mending** course, developed using **React**.
-The platform acts as an extension of the main website (www.claraquintela.com), where users can access the course if they have purchased it.
-If they haven't bought the course, they will be redirected to the purchase page.
+- Clara Quintela: Front-end Development
+- Tiago Barros Cavalcanti: Database and Back-end Development

 ## Features

-- **User Authentication**: Verifies if the course has been purchased.
+- **User Authentication and Authorization**: Verifies user identity and course purchase status.
-- **Automatic Redirection**: Redirects users to either the course platform or the purchase page based on their purchase status.
+- **Automatic Redirection**: Directs users to the course platform or purchase page based on their access rights.
+- **Course Creation and Management**: Tools for educators to design and organize course content.
+- **Student Enrollment System**: Streamlined process for students to join courses.
+- **Interactive Lesson Modules**: Engaging content delivery methods.
+- **Progress Tracking**: Allows students to monitor their advancement through course material.
+- **Discussion Forums**: Facilitates community interaction and peer-to-peer learning.
+- **Quizzes and Assessments**: Tools to evaluate student understanding and retention.
-- **Responsive Design**: Adapted for desktop, tablet, and mobile devices.
+- **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
-- **Course Material**: Supports video lessons and course materials display.
+- **Course Material Support**: Accommodates various content types, including video lessons and downloadable resources.
-- **Intuitive Navigation**: Easy-to-use interface with reusable React components.
+- **Intuitive Navigation**: User-friendly interface with reusable React components.

-## Technologies Used
+## Tech Stack

-- **React**: JavaScript library for building user interfaces.
+### Front-end

+- React.js
+- Tailwind CSS
-- **CSS Modules**: For modular, scoped styling.
+- CSS Modules (for modular, scoped styling)
-- **React Router**: For route management and navigation between pages.
+- React Router (for route management and navigation)

-- **Node.js**: For backend API interactions (if applicable).
-- **Webpack**: Module bundler to handle assets and optimize the application.
+### Back-end

+- Node.js

+### Database

+- SQLite

+### Build Tools

+- Webpack (for module bundling and asset optimization)

+## Getting Started

+Coming soon

 ## Usage

-- Users can click on the **Visible Mending** course link from the main website.
-- If the user has purchased the course, they will be redirected to the platform where they can access the course content.
+1. Users access the EduNova platform through the URL (to be determined).
+2. Upon selecting a course in the main page:
+   - Authenticated users with course access are directed to the course content.
-- If the user hasn't purchased the course, they will be redirected to the purchase page.
+   - Users without course access are redirected to the purchase page.
-- The platform includes video lessons, text content, and other course materials.
+3. Within the course platform, users can:
+   - Watch video lessons
+   - Read text content
+   - Access additional course materials
+   - Track their progress through the course

+## Contact

+For any queries regarding EduNova, please contact:

+- Clara Quintela (Front-end): clara@claraquintela.com
+- Tiago Barros Cavalcanti (Back-end & DB): tiagobarroscavalcanti@gmail.com